USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixB_emissions_control.md

 'EVERYWHERE'  , 'ALL'         ,'PNH4'   ,'ANH4'        ,'FINE',1.0   ,'UNIT','a',
 'EVERYWHERE'  , 'ALL'         ,'PNO3'   ,'ANO3'        ,'FINE',1.0   ,'UNIT','a',
 ```
 The CMAQ-Species field should be populated with bulk chemical names (e.g. ASO4, AEC, AK, ACA, etc).
 In other words, the 'i','j', or 'k' which usually designates the mode of the aerosol species name should be omitted.
-A list of the valid aerosol bulknames exists in the source file "AERO_DATA.F" in the array named "aerolist".
+A list of the valid aerosol bulknames exists in the source file "[AERO_DATA.F](../../../CCTM/src/aero/aero6/AERO_DATA.F)" in the array named "aerolist".
 The user should also identify the aerosol mode to be populated using the "Phase/Mode" field.
 In the example above, all of the rules identify the "FINE" mode as the destination mode.
 CMAQ uses this value to look up the size distribution parameters (diameter and standard deviation) to apply for this particular emission.

-Aerosol mode keywords are linked to reference mode labels in the SizeDistributions section of the Emission Control Namelist.
+Aerosol mode keywords from the EmissionScalingRules section are linked to reference mode labels in the SizeDistributions section of the Emission Control Namelist.
 These assignments can be made for all streams at once, as demonstrated by the first two default entries initializing the 'FINE' and 'COARSE' modes, or they can be made on a stream-by-stream basis as shown below for Wind-Blown Dust and Sea Spray aerosol.
 ```
 &SizeDistributions
  SD_NML    =